fernandopalafox/fernandopalafox.github.io/content/writing/finite.md

 We have finite time and energy and there's no getting around this.
 And even though this is very simple to understand, truly living this fact may take some adjustments.
 Personally, I discovered a habit of subtle indecision: always hedging my bets on everything I did just in case I changed my mind later on.
-But this only gets you the worst of both worlds: not enough depth to reap any meaningful experiences, and just enough superficiality to tease you with all the cool shit that could happen if you DID commit to anything.
+But this only got me the worst of both worlds: not enough depth to reap any meaningful experiences, and just enough superficiality to tease you with the cool shit that could happen if you DID commit.

 So now I try to apply a barbell approach.
 Either I do it or I don't.